 Progress is very important and exciting in everything but food.

 If you hang out in the chicken-skin-eating camp, have I got a recipe for you!
 With just a few minutes of prep, you can be eating these Crispy Chicken Thighs with Garlicky Kale in about 45 minutes.
 The thighs are seasoned simply with salt and pepper then baked until crisp.
 While they bake, you’ll cook a large bunch of kale with a couple of smoky bacon slices, loads of chopped garlic, a generous pinch of crushed red pepper and, at the very end, a squeeze of fresh lemon.
 I like to serve the thighs on top of the kale so that any dripping juices bring all of the flavors together.

 You can have this whole meal on your table in about 45 minutes with just a few minutes of prep.
 It's huge on flavor and low on fuss!

 - large pinch crushed red pepper flakes

-- 1 large bunch Italian Kale sliced crosswise into thin ribbons
+- 2 large bunches Italian Kale sliced crosswise into thin ribbons

-- Divide kale between two plates and top each with a chicken thigh.
+Divide kale between 4 plates and top each with 2 chicken thighs.
 Serve with lemon wedges.